junxit/us-congress-bills-112/bill.md

 - **(c)** *ONDCP annual report requirement* Section 203 of the Office of National Drug Control Policy Reauthorization Act of 2006 (21 U.S.C.
 1708a) is amended—
   - **(1)** by striking “(a) In General.—”; and
   - **(2)** by striking subsection (b).
+- **(c)** *ONDCP annual report requirement* Section 203 of the Office of National Drug Control Policy Reauthorization Act of 2006 (21 U.S.C.
+1708a) is amended—
+  - **(1)** in subsection (a), by striking “of each year” and inserting “, 2013, and every 3 years thereafter,”; and
+  - **(2)** in subsection (b), in the matter preceding paragraph (1), by striking “at a frequency of not less than once per year—” and inserting “not later than December 31, 2013, and every 3 years thereafter—”.
 - **(d)** *USERRA GAO report* Section 105(g)(1) of the Veterans’ Benefits Act of 2010 (Public Law 111–275; 38 U.S.C.
 4301 note) is amended by striking “, and annually thereafter during the period when the demonstration project is conducted,”.
 - **(e)** *Semipostal program reports by the General Accounting Office* Section 2 of the Semipostal Authorization Act (Public Law 106–253; 114 Stat.
 636; 39 U.S.C.
 416 note) is amended—
   - **(1)** by striking subsection (c); and